 The person who is insured, or whose car is insured – they are often referred to as the policyholder or proposer.

 The company that issues the insurance policy and pays out for any claims.

-The cost of replacing your car with another of the same make and model and of a similar age and condition.
+This relates to the cost of replacing your car with another of the same make and model and of a similar age and condition.

 For each year you have car insurance and don’t make a claim you’ll build up a ‘no-claims bonus’, which can get you a discount on the following year’s premium.
 Some insurers will protect your no-claims bonus when you need to make a claim for an accident that wasn’t your fault, but generally the no-claims bonus build up requires no claims whatsoever.

 Pay as you go car insurance